-Darius Terry enters his third season as an Assistant Coach with the Gauchos.
-Responsible for assisting in the distance events, Terry also oversees the recruiting and equipment needs for the cross country and track programs.
+Darius Terry enters his first season as the Interim Head Coach for Cross Country after acting as the Assistant Coach for three years with the Gauchos.
+Responsible for the distance events, Terry also oversees the recruiting and equipment needs for the cross country and track programs.
 An exceptionally skilled administrator, Terry serves as the UCSB Director of Operations for both the track and field and cross country.

 In 2017, Terry helped guide Jenna Hinkle to the NCAA Championships in the 1,500m.
 Hinkle was the Big West Champion in the 1,500m and set the UCSB school record of 4:16.62 at the Stanford Invitational.
 The previous record was set the year prior by Tori Tsolis (4:19.02), also a Big West 1500m champion.